toitware/toit-tl10a08/README.md

 The working current of the module is 8-13mA.

-The module can be controlled through a Modbus interface, or with AT commands.
-By default the module is configured to use the Modbus interface.
+The module can be controlled through a RS232 TTL interface.
+Physically, the TL19A08 does *not* feature any RS-485 interface.

+Depending on the mode selection, the module uses either a Modbus protocol (default), or AT commands.
 For the AT commands one has to bridge the 0 pins on the mode-selection pads (next to the PWR LED).

 The level of the output port is low by default.
-It can be switched by bridging the 1 pins on the mode-selection pads.
+This means that the pins are high when closed (default) and low when open.
+The level can be switched by bridging the 1 pins on the mode-selection pads.

 The left-most mode selection pins (marked as M2) are unused.

 ## Standard configuration
 The R46CA01's UART is configured for 9600, N, 8, 1.
-The speed can be configured via software.